mattpe/bcwt/week2-mysql-ssh-tunnel.md

-# MySQL testing and tunnel to mysql.metropolia.fi
+# OPTIONAL: MySQL testing and tunnel to mysql.metropolia.fi

 ## Creating database to mysql.metropolia.fi